spectrocloud/librarium/content/docs/04-clusters/02-data-center/03-vmware.md

 ### Delete PCG

-The following steps need to be performed to delete a PCG:
+Use the following steps to delete the PCG:

 1. As a Tenant Administrator, navigate to the **Private Cloud Gateway** page under **Settings**.